davesnx/html_of_jsx/docs/content/getting-started.md

 ## Dune setup

-Every executable or library that uses JSX needs two things: the runtime library and the PPX preprocessor.
+Every executable or library that uses JSX needs two things: the runtime library and the ppx preprocessor.

 An executable: